percona/percona-valkey-doc/docs/index.md

 ## :octicons-arrow-switch-16: Migration guide { .title }

-Not happy with Redis and wish to switch to Valkey?
+Unhappy with the Redis licensing change and wish to switch to to the open source alternative Valkey?
 Check out the migration guide.

 [Migrate to Valkey :material-arrow-right:](migration.md){ .md-button }
 </div>